EdgyPirate/The-Major-Project/proposal.md

 ## Need to have list
 - Singular Track
 - Grid of clickable buttons //
-- Mouse interaction
+- Mouse interaction//
-- Working buttons for playabillity of sounds
+- Working buttons for playabillity of sounds//
-- Able to loop sound
+- Able to loop sound//
 - Beats Per Minutes ex(160, 125)

 ## Nice to have list